cosm1xmods/unomod/README.md

 **This mod server-side only**

-This adds card game Uno in Minecraft
+This mod adds card game Uno in Minecraft

 Showcase/tutorial video: **soon**